dariocurr/env-settings/README.md

 The current supported parameters for the fields are:

 -   `default`: the default value to use if the environment variable is not found.
 By default, it is not set
--   `skip`: whether to skip the parsing of the environment variable
+-   `skip`: whether to skip the parsing of the environment variable.
+It is necessary if the type specified does not implement `std::str::FromStr`.
 -   `variable`: the environment variable to use for the lookup.
 By default, the name of the field

 ### Variables resolution hierarchy